Install and upgrade

 cd pypesto pip3 install .

 If you want to upgrade from an existing previous version, replace

 ìnstall --upgrade in the above commands.

-This package includes multiple comfort methods simplyfing its use for parameter estimation for models generated using the toolbox amici.
+pyPESTO includes multiple convenience methods to simplify parameter estimation for models generated using the toolbox AMICI.
 To use AMICI, install it via pip:

 pip3 install amici

 or, in case of problems, follow the full instructions from the AMICI documentation.

 This package inherently supports optimization using the dlib toolbox.
 To use it, install dlib via:

 All external dependencies can be installed through this shell script.

 We adopt the NEP 29 - Recommend Python and NumPy version support as a community policy standard.
 That means, we adopt a time window based policy for support of Python (and NumPy) versions.